-While I like Draft Analyzer’s top choice of Martavis Bryant, Gillislee gives me a higher potential point total, plus a higher VBD of 24 to Bryant’s 15.
+While I like Draft Hero’s top choice of Martavis Bryant, Gillislee gives me a higher potential point total, plus a higher VBD of 24 to Bryant’s 15.
 The hope is that the Patriots RB—whose 70 percent touchdown rate inside the 5-yard line over the past two seasons is tied with LeVeon Bell for the highest conversion rate in the league among RBs with at least eight such attempts—will take the bulk of the carries left by LeGarrette Blount’s departure.
 Of course, the negative is that Gillislee answers to Bill Belichick and could be benched or downgraded at a moment’s notice.
 I roll the dice and Gillislee it is.

 It’s a tad baffling to me that Bryant is still on the board here, but since I have debated taking him for the past three rounds, I might as well pull the trigger here in round seven.
 Perhaps the computer thinks that Bryant will remain suspended, but to my knowledge, he should be cleared and good to go for the 2017 season.
 Since I don’t get to select another player until the end of the eighth round, I want to be certain of my choice, and glance ahead to what my next move could possibly be.
 Only five QBs and four TEs are off the board, so chances are I’ll be able to procure players to my liking on the 8-9 turn.